lkvitsinadze/nina-care-web/README.md

 This is the Nina Care project, a Laravel-based web application.

+## Assignment Overview
+The main components for the assignment are:

+- **MillionUsersSeeder**: Responsible for populating the database with a large dataset of one million users.
+- **UserController**: Handles the backend logic for managing users, including fetching and searching user data.
+- **Vue Pages**: The frontend user interface for displaying the users table is implemented using Vue.js, providing a dynamic and interactive experience.

 ## Prerequisites

 Before running the project, ensure you have the following installed on your system: